Skip to Content

 Also known as an “automatic voltage regulator,” voltage stabilizers are usually hooked up to air conditioners, television sets, lab machines, medical apparatus, etc.

-There are different voltage regulators based on the application type, the load required, stabilizing function, feature set, etc. Some are dedicated regulators, and others can be used on any appliance found in a house or facility.
+There are different voltage regulators based on the application type, the load required, the stabilizing function, the feature set, etc. Some are dedicated regulators, and others can be used on any appliance found in a house or facility.

 The General Need for Voltage Stabilizers